How to get the best deal on your rental

 - Parking requirements

-Make sure your price includes all state taxes and fees.
+Be sure that your quoted fee includes all state taxes and fees.

-Reserve your Rental
+Book your Rental

 During your Stay

 - Ask a local.
-Locals can often point you in the right direction.
+Locals may point you in the right direction.

 Learn and Improve